 If you’re pan-frying your steak, each side takes 1 minute for blue, 2 minutes for rare, 3 minutes for medium-rare, 4 minutes for medium and 5 minutes for well done.

 If you’re grilling it, each side takes 4 minutes for rare, 5 minutes for medium-rare and 7 minutes for well done.

-Make sure your grill or pan is heated to high before you attempt to put the steak in.
-You want it scorchingly hot!
+Make sure your grill or pan is heated to high before you put the steak in.
+You want it scorching hot!

 2. Check whether your steak is done

-3. Don’t forget to let your steak rest for a couple of minutes after cooking
+3. Let your steak rest for a couple of minutes after cooking

-By doing this, you won't lose any of the delicious juices from the steak before you tuck in.
-Remember that your steak will probably keep cooking as it rests, so if you’re worried about it becoming overdone before it hits the plate, take 30 seconds to 1 minute off the cooking time.
+By doing this, you won't lose any of the delicious juices from the steak before you serve it.
+Remember that your steak will probably keep cooking as it rests, so if you’re worried about it becoming overdone before you tuck in, take 30 seconds to 1 minute off the cooking time.

 Now you've got all the know-how, here are a few of our favourite steak recipes to try out whenever you're in the mood for a splurge...